Chart Color Schemes

 Turners Beach - Forth is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Turners Beach-Forth had a cultural diversity score below average, with 88.7% of its residents born in Australia, 90.9% being citizens, and 96.8% speaking English only at home.
-Christianity was the predominant religion in Turners Beach-Forth, accounting for 46.6% of the population, compared to 42.4% across the rest of Tasmania.
+Turners Beach-Forth, as per the data, showed lower cultural diversity with 88.7% of its population born in Australia, 90.9% being citizens, and 96.8% speaking English only at home.
+Christianity was the predominant religion in Turners Beach-Forth, accounting for 46.6%, compared to 42.4% across Rest of Tas.
 The top three ancestry groups were English (35.3%), Australian (32.6%), and Irish (7.5%).

 Frequently Asked Questions - Diversity